Binomial coefficient: Generalization to q-series

 The binomial coefficient has a q-analog generalization known as the Gaussian binomial coefficient.
-These coefficients are polynomials in an indeterminate (traditionally denoted q) and have applications to many enumerative problems in combinatorics, such as counting the number of linear subspaces of a vector space over a finite field and counting the number of subsets of {1, 2, ..., n} with certain symmetries (an instance of the cyclic sieving phenomenon).
+These coefficients are polynomials in an indeterminate (traditionally denoted q) and have applications to many enumerative problems in combinatorics, such as counting the number of linear subspaces of a vector space over a finite field and counting the number of subsets of with certain symmetries (an instance of the cyclic sieving phenomenon).

 Generalization to infinite cardinals

 The definition of the binomial coefficient can be generalized to infinite cardinals by defining: